ESSS/alfasim-sdk/docs/source/index.rst

 For a list of all capabilities that can be expanded check the :ref:`api-reference-section` in the documentation.

 Anyone with programming skills can create a Plugin for ALFAsim, for that, alfasim-SDK provides hooks to customize the solver and the user interface.
-In order to customize the solver, an API in `C` is provided for application writeen in C/C++, while, for user interface customization, an API in Python allows the developer to customize the interface in a declarative way,
+In order to customize the solver, an API in `C` is provided for application writeen in C/C++, while, for user interface customization, an API in Python allows the developer to customize the interface in a declarative way.

 To get quick and running with ``ALFAsim-SDK`` you can read the :ref:`quick-start-section` and the